This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 As Finland was still left uncoloured on my world travel map, I jumped at the chance to add in this new country.

-In Stockholm, the early morning trip to the ferry terminal had me feeling a little sleepier than normal, but I wasn’t letting it dampen my mood.
+The early morning trip to the ferry terminal in Stockholm had me feeling a little sleepier than normal, but I wasn’t letting it dampen my mood.
 My jaw dropped as I watched countless islands of the archipelago float past, the ferry expertly weaving between them as we made our way from Sweden to Åland.

 When we landed in Mariehamn, I took a great breath of the fresh air that smelled faintly of pine trees and sea water.
 We were standing in Åland’s capital – a small city nestled comfortably in the arms of the nature surrounding it.

-I discovered that Åland is a destination for the neighbouring people of Finland and Sweden, who travel here for their summer vacations.
-But these tourists have no expectations of beaches and palm trees – instead, they come to relax in a place so serene that you could almost forget about the 7 billion other people out there.
+I discovered that Åland is a destination for the neighbouring people that inhabit the mainlands of Finland and Sweden, who travel here for their summer vacations.
+But these tourists have no expectations of beaches and palm trees – instead, they come to relax in a place so serene that you could almost forget about billions of other people out there in the world.

 1. Åland is autonomous